-- Select Force/Moment contour results of bending moment Mx - On the same dialog, select the Values Display tab and ensure the Maxima and Minima check boxes are selected to display the top 1% of results. - Set the number of significant figures to 4 - Change the angle to 45 degrees - Select the Choose Font button and set the text size to 16 and click OK
+- Select Force/Moment contour results of bending moment Mx - On the same dialog, select the Values Display tab and ensure the Maxima and Minima check boxes are selected to display the top 1% of results. - Set the number of significant figures to 4 - Change the angle to 45 degrees. - Select the Choose Font button and set the text size to 16 and click OK

-Click the OK button to add the peak values to the display.
+• Click the OK button to add the extreme maximum and minimum values to the display.